PUNCH-Cyber/YaraGuardian/README.md

     * Any ENV variables specified will override values that are present in the config.json file

+3. Activate python environment
+    * pipenv shell

-3. Use the Django manage.py to create initial tables and superuser
+4. Use the Django manage.py to create initial tables and superuser
-    * source .pyenv/bin/activate
     * python manage.py migrate
     * python manage.py createsuperuser

+4. Collect static files
+    * python manage.py collectstatic

-4. Run the server
+5. Run the server
-    *  python manage.py runserver 0.0.0.0:8000
+    * python manage.py runserver 0.0.0.0:8000 -OR- gunicorn YaraGuardian.wsgi --bind=0.0.0.0:8000
+    * make sure to set SERVE_STATIC=True if DEBUG=False and you are not using another method for static file serving like Nginx

 Installation and Configuration Instructions (Docker Example)